trustoverip/tswg-did-method-webs-specification/spec/header.md

 **Specification Status**: Implementors Draft

-In order to further validate and improve the specification and to demonstrate interoperability between multiple implementations of did:webs, we encourage additional did:webs implementations to the [hyperledger-labs python reference implementation](https://github.com/hyperledger-labs/did-webs-resolver) of did:webs.
+In order to further validate and improve the specification and to demonstrate interoperability between multiple implementations of did:webs, we encourage additional did:webs implementations to the original [[ref: did:webs Reference Implementation]].

 **Latest Draft:**